Ratne/RfidWebInterface/README.md

 #Rfid Web Interface

-Simple java rfid interface that works with Apache Tomcat between a browser and the antenna.
+Simple java rfid interface that works with Apache Tomcat between a browser and wireless antenna.

 .war file included that return the .json rfid tag readed by the antenna